DataDog/hiring-engineers/answers.md

 	* Alert if my_metric eclipsed the threshold of 800
 	* Notification if my_metric has missing data over 10 minutes

 Tested the threshold both on average and at least once during the last five minutes.
 Used conditional statements to adjust the body of the e-mail notification based on the relevant alert type.
-Then immediately deleted the monitor to prevent my phone from vibrating off my desk.
+Then immediately turned off the monitor to prevent my phone from vibrating off my desk.

 * [Monitor JSON](configfiles/Monitor.json)